bencehavran/shelly-mqtt-homeassistant/README.md

 ```
 ![image](https://github.com/user-attachments/assets/bf1e9ffb-a3ee-4428-b546-7fdd99c38337)

+**Important Notes:**
+Replace YOUR-ID: In the state_topic, replace YOUR-ID with the actual Shelly device ID.
+You can find this using MQTT Explorer.
+Unit of Measurement: The unit is set to Wh (Watt-hour), but you can change it to W (Watt) if you’re measuring instantaneous power.
+Force Update: Enabling force_update: true ensures that Home Assistant updates the sensor state even if the value hasn’t changed.

 **The new sensor will require a Home Assistant restart to appear.
 Before restarting, verify it under Developer Tools.**